I’ve been distracted lately! You know the feeling, right?

-So here’s the process I took myself through to get back to center:
+So here’s the process I took myself through to get back to my center:

-- First, I had to snap out of it and become aware that I was off playing in the future – a long way from the present.
+- First, I had to snap out of it and become aware that I was off playing in the future – a looong way from the present.

 - Then, I asked myself, “What am I missing by living in the future?”
 (The answer: I missed out on the present and made no tangible progress on anything during those 45 minutes.
 Ouch.)

 - Finally, I took out a notebook (like you, I have fifteen half-started notebooks everywhere…lol) and wrote a list of easy action items to achieve my goals.
 I even took a moment to include a brief list of my concerns.

 This final action stopped my mind-chatter because I then knew that I could get back to those thoughts later…. at a time when I didn’t have work and other responsibilities competing for my attention.